-Prepare for a week filled with new christmas recipes as Christmas is in only a week.
-Well, it is in Sweden.
-The reason why is that before the vikings converted to Christianity they actually already celebrated a pagan festival on the 24th of December.
-This festive celebration was of that they thought it was the darkest day of the year and therefore celebrated that it could only get better from there.
+Guys, Christmas in just in a week!
+Well, at least for us, Swedes, because we celebrate Christmas on the 24th of December.
+The reason why us, Swedes, celebrate Christmas on the 24th is that before the vikings converted to Christianity they actually already celebrated a pagan festival on the 24th of December.
+This festive celebration was to celebrate how from the 24th, what the vikings thought was the darkest day of the year, it could only get brighter.
 Funny, huh?
-Therefore they kept celebrating on the 24th even though it was a day too early, and here we are.
+In result, we have continued celebrating Christmas on the 24th, even though it was a day too early.

-However, look at this.
-This is in, my opinion, a dessert for kings.
-Or at least my whole family.
-It is easily prepared in the advance and can be served with any fruit or topping of choice.
+In my opinion, this parfait is a dessert for kings.
+It is easily prepared in the advance, which makes it perfect for Christmas.
+Also, it is versatile and can be served with any fruit or topping of choice.
 I personally like the combination of saffron rice pudding with cherries, raspberries and almonds.
-Rice pudding has a rather interesting part in the Swedish Christmas traditions.
-So to all of you who might be interested this is just some facts about the traditional dish:
+I also adore having rice pudding for breakfast or snack.
+Trust me, it’s an amazing pre-workout snack.
+On another note, rice pudding actually has a rather important role in the Swedish Christmas tradition.
+So to all of you who might be interested in some history about saffron pudding, here you go:

 The first record of rice porridge being served in Sweden was in 1328, at the funeral wake for the father of St. Bridget of Sweden.
 In the 1700s, rice porridge/pudding was considered to be fashionable and was served at all the finest parties.